 Students must contact their faculty to verify whether the course will be evaluated into their studies at University of Iceland.
 Before the mobility, students must make an Aurora learning agreement, which must be signed by the student and the relevant international coordinator.
 The learning agreement must depict whether and/or how the course will be evaluated at University of Iceland.

-- Doctoral students are not eligible for Nordplus grants.
+- PhD students are not eligible to apply for Nordplus grants.

-The application deadlines for Nordplus grants for single courses are twice a year:
+Application deadlines for Nordplus grants (single courses) are twice a year:

-- 15 April - for courses taught June - December
+- 15 April – for courses taking place June–December

-- 15 November - for courses taught January-May
+- 15 November – for courses taking place January–May

 Grant amounts